Assessing a Donor’s Capacity and Inclination

 Understanding donor potential in terms of capacity and inclination will help you develop the best possible plan for communicating with and engaging prospects.
 It will also help you determine how to allocate your institution’s resources, your time, and the time of others.
 Researching the capacity and inclination of prospective donors doesn’t need to be complicated, but it is important to do from the start.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Research and Prospect Management.
+CLICK HERE for AGN’s Webinar on Predictive Modeling for Leadership Annual Giving.